Synthetixio/SIPs/SIPS/sip-keeper-synth-phase-1.md

     - `msg.sender` is emitted as the address who froze the iSynth
     - The `InversePricing.frozen` is set to true

-Given iETH on 'ExchangeRates' is below the upper limit and above the lower limit
+Given iETH on `ExchangeRates` is below the upper limit and above the lower limit

 - When a user calls `ExchangeRates.freezeSynth(iETH)`
     - It should revert